 Anne Jones LA

-Niki Lamont: I have been a governor at Milton Hall for five years, and chair since 2012.
+Niki Lamont: I have been a governor at Milton Hall for seven years, and chair since 2012.
 I started as a parent governor at Southend High School for Girls in 1999 and stepped down in 2014 when invited to join Cecil Jones Governing Board.
-I retired as a hospital doctor in 2011 and also chair the Cambridge East Research Ethics Committee.
+I retired as a hospital doctor in 2011 and also chair the Essex NHS Research Ethics Committee.
 I thoroughly enjoy my role at Milton Hall and am committed to ensuring all our pupils develop their full potential.
-I am also a member of Southend’s Pupil Premium Strategy and Young Carers' Development Groups.
-In my spare time I enjoy catching up with my three grown up children and playing with my very new grandson, George; and trying to remember how to knit.
+I was appointed a National Leader of Governance in 2016 and am a Trustee of the National Governance Association.
+Locally, I am a member of Southend Borough Council's Education Board, Success for All Group, and LSCB Executive (Local Safeguarding Children's Board).
+In my spare time I enjoy catching up with my three grown up children and playing with my three young grandsons.

 Margaret Borton: I have been a Governor and a Local Authority Governor at Milton Hall for over five years.
 As part of my role I am the Vice Chair on the Premises Committee, which involves touring the school and attending meetings.
 I thoroughly enjoy my role and being part of the school community.